 - Soul Trait5: Kislev: Yirah/t (יראה/ת) Awestruck, Radical Amazement

-Note: Letter, Tribe, and Sense are derived from the Sefer Yetzirah
+Note: Letter, Tribe, Sense, and Guide are derived from the Sefer Yetzirah

 See NOTES for additional information on sources of these all correspondences.